 It all starts with data

 An increased awareness of the role of good cleaning and hygiene practices as a result of the health crisis has meant the perception of the cleaning profession has evolved.
-There is a recognition that cleaning can reduce risk, which for some companies is leading to a greater investment in cleaning services and technology.
+There is a recognition that cleaning can reduce risk, which for some companies is leading to greater investment in cleaning services and technology.

 However, for smaller businesses with limited budgets, there are difficult choices to be made around how this should be spent.
 It’s critical that cleaning is seen as an investment in their business success to enable the confident return of employees and customers.